Tutorial - Deploy your first application

 kubectl create namespace hello-world

-We will deploy a sample application that displays a simple web page.
+We will deploy a demonstration application that displays a simple web page.

 -